-Types of Grinder
+The 3 Main Types of Coffee Grinder

-There are three main types of grinder: blade; burr, and manual.
+There are three main types of grinder: blade, burr, and manual.

 - Blade grinders are very often the cheapest type of powered machine that you will find.
 They may not be the quietest, or the most accurate, but they get the job done and usually won't cost you too much.
 I would favor them for use in a small kitchen where space is a premium, or for use as an office grinder.
 They work via a spinning, propeller-like blade cutting up the beans into smaller and smaller pieces.
 The longer the blade spins, the smaller the grounds will be.

-- (Electric) burr grinders are generally quieter than blades, more accurate and less messy, but they usually cost more.
+- (Electric) burr grinders are generally quieter than blades, more accurate and less messy, but they typically cost more.
 They work by crushing the beans.
 There is usually a choice of settings, enabling you to select the precise coarseness or fineness that you require for your coffee maker.
 They are widely viewed as the best type of grinder.